athrane/emeritus-agent/README.md

 # emeritus
-Experiment with a state machine for an old man living in a house.
+Experiment with a belief–desire–intention (BDI) agent for an old man living in a house.

 ## Usage